Second Mongol invasion of Hungary: Central/Northern Hungary, Transcarpathia, and Western Transylvania

 led by Roland Borsa, Amadeus Aba, George Baksa, and Peter of Sáros were able to disperse the invading forces and rescue most of the prisoners.
-The Trascău fortress, defended by the Székelys in the Arieş region, withstood multiple assaults by the Mongols.
+The Trascău fortress, defended by the Székelys in the Arieș region, withstood multiple assaults by the Mongols.
 Talabuga's army was constantly ambushed and harassed by local forces.
 His weakened army retreated before the army of Ladislaus IV, which had amassed on the western bank of the Danube.
 Other sources also state that Talabuga's army was defeated in a head on battle or that Talabuga signed a peace treaty with Ladislaus before retreating.
-According to Tudor Salagean, the invasion was repelled by mostly local forces who received little help from the king.
+According to Tudor Sălăgean, the invasion was repelled by mostly local forces who received little help from the king.

 During the retreat, Talabuga's forces were decimated by the freezing weather and was reduced to starvation, eating their mounts, dogs, and dead soldiers.
 Once he finally reached Volynia, his starving soldiers plundered the towns of his allies and vassals.

 Transylvania and the Hungarian Plains

 Nogai stayed in Transylvania until the spring of 1286.
 Here he plundered some towns and villages, such as Szászrégen (Reghin), Brassó (Braşov) and Beszterce (Bistrița).
 He also managed to destroy a few forts and walled towns.
 However, like Talabuga, he failed to take any major fortifications, with the exception of the Saxon castle of Ban Mikod in the Aranyos (Arieș) Valley, the former royal stronghold of Torda (today Turda, Romania).
 The castle was destroyed.
 After the defeat of Talabuga's main column, King Ladislaus IV led an expedition to expel Nogai's forces from Transylvania.
-His army arrived too late to make a significant difference, as Nogai's forces had already suffered a serious defeat at the hands of local Hungarian troops--mostly the Saxons, Vlachs, and Székelys, commanded by Voivode Roland Borsa.
+His army arrived too late to make a significant difference, as Nogai's forces had already suffered a serious defeat at the hands of local Hungarian troops—mostly the Saxons, Vlachs, and Székelys, commanded by Voivode Roland Borsa.
 Ladislaus settled for harassing their withdrawal.